tux7P/WebdriverIO-The-Internet/README.md

 ### :mega: WebdriverIO-The-Internet :mega:
 This is a webdriverIO project, created to practice and automate The Internet Heroku App.

+Webdriverio - Powerful javascript framework with Selenium API implementation for both mobile and web automation

 ### :computer: Application URL :computer:
 ```
 http://the-internet.herokuapp.com/